turn-project/turn/README.md

 For a Rails application, put the require line into the 'test/test_helper.rb' script.
 Now your Rails tests will use TURN formatting.

+<b>Note: This changed in version 0.9.
+It used to be just `require 'turn'`, but
+becuase of how `bundle exec` works, it was better to require a subdirectory file.</b>

-## Configuration
+### Configuration

 You can use `Turn.config` to adjust turn configuration.

 Options are following:

-    tests          List of if file names or glob pattern of tests to run.
+    tests           List of file names or glob patterns of tests to run.
 Default: ["test/**/{test,}*{,test}.rb"] exclude         List of file names or globs to exclude from tests list.
-Default: [] pattern         Regexp pattern that all test name's must match to be eligible to run.
-Default: /.*/ matchcase       Regexp pattern that all test cases must match to be eligible to run.
-Default: nil loadpath        Add these folders to the $LOAD_PATH.
+Default: [] pattern         Regexp pattern that all test names must match to be eligible to run.
+Default: /.*/ (all) matchcase       Regexp pattern that all test cases must match to be eligible to run.
+Default: nil (all) loadpath        Add these folders to the $LOAD_PATH.
 Default: ['lib'] requires        Libs to require when running tests.
 Default: [] format          Reporter type (:pretty, :dot, :cue, :marshal, :outline, :progress).
 Default: :pretty live            Test against live install (i.e. Don't use loadpath option).
 Default: false verbose         Verbose output?
 Default: false
     trace           Number of backtrace lines to display.
-Default: set from ENV or nil natural         Use natural language case names.
+Default: set from ENV or nil (all) natural         Use natural language case names.
 Default: false ansi            Force colorized output (requires 'ansi' gem).
-Default: set from ENV or nil
+Default: set from ENV or nil (auto)

 To set option just call the desired method: